folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 ## Automatically Adjusting Line Depths

 Sometimes it can be helpful to use empirical estimates of line depths for some lines in the mask.
-The theoretical line depths could be wrong due to NLTE effects, errors in the atomic line data, or denaturation/broadening effects that weren't accounted for.
+The theoretical line depths could be wrong due to NLTE effects, errors in the atomic line data, or desaturation/broadening effects that weren't accounted for.

 In cases where many lines in the mask have depth problems, it is usually better to improve the theoretical depths going into the mask.
 It is important to have the correct effective temperature and $\log g$ for the mask.
 If the star has chemical peculiarities it is important to account for those too.
 This can be done within a VALD extract stellar request.
 You may also wish to consider more elaborate spectrum synthesis calculations for the line depths, particularly if NLTE effects are very important.

 In generally empirical line depth estimates should be used with caution.
 There is a good reason for your choice of theoretical line depths (or there should be!).
 Furthermore, there is an intrinsic degeneracy between the depths of the lines in the mask and the amplitude of the LSD profile.
-In `cleanMaskUI` this is resolved by simply assuming the current LSD profile is an adequate approximation when trying to fit line depths.
-This means that if your initial LSD profile (from the initial line mask) is too poor quality the depth fitting will produce poor results.
+In `cleanMaskUI` this is resolved by simply assuming the current LSD profile is an adequate approximation when fitting line depths.
+This means that if your initial LSD profile (from the initial line mask) is too poor quality then depth fitting will produce poor results.
 This also means that one should only fit carefully selected problem lines, not all the lines in the mask.

 In our example Be star, fitting depths of some lines can be quite helpful.
 Since $v\sin i$ is quite large there are relatively few well detected lines in the spectrum, so depth errors in some of those lines can have a large impact.